michel-kraemer/citeproc-java/using/importers/index.md

 CSL citeproc = new CSL(provider, "ieee");
 {% endhighlight %}

-For RIS use the following snippet.
+For RIS, use the following snippet.

 {% highlight java %}
 import java.io.FileInputStream;